Cold Fermentation Pizza Dough Guide

 Slow-rise your dough in the fridge for 24, 48, or 72 hours.
 The longer it sits, the more complex the flavor gets.
 Most home bakers hit the sweet spot at 48 hours with 0.1% fresh yeast.

-TL;DR: Cold fermentation means rising pizza dough in the fridge (38-42°F / 3-6°C) for 24-72 hours.
+TL;DR: Cold fermented pizza dough rises slowly in the fridge (38-42°F / 3-6°C) for 24-72 hours.
 Most home bakers land on 48 hours with 0.1% fresh yeast.
 The payoff: deeper flavor, better texture, easier stretching, and a more digestible crust, all with minimal hands-on time.

-Cold fermentation (also called cold proofing or retarding) is fermenting pizza dough slowly in the fridge at 38-42°F (3-6°C), typically for 24 to 72 hours.
-Some recipes push even longer.
+Cold fermentation (also called cold proofing or retarding) means letting pizza dough ferment slowly in the fridge at 38-42°F (3-6°C), typically for 24 to 72 hours.
+Some cold fermented pizza dough recipes push even longer.

 The science behind cold fermenting pizza dough